-To use pull requests, you need a branch or a fork so that you can develop your code on a line separate from the main code base.
+To use pull requests, you need a branch or a fork, so you can develop your code on a separate branch (line) from the main code base.

-You can see how pull requests fits into a larger workflow example on the Workflow for Git Feature Branching page.
+You can see how pull requests fit into a larger workflow example on the Workflow for Git feature branching help document.

 To find pull requests you've created, check the Your pull requests list on the Your work dashboard.

 As a pull request author, the code review process officially begins after you create the pull request with reviewers.
 If you don't add reviewers during creation, you can always edit the pull request to add them afterwards.

 After you've created a pull request and added reviewers, you might be inclined to take a break while you wait for approvals.
 However, as reviewers look at your code and make comments, you'll receive email notifications of the ongoing discussion in the pull request, giving you an opportunity to respond and making you become an active participant in the code review process.

 To find requests you've been asked to review, check the Pull requests to review list on the Your work dashboard.
 You can also go to the Pull requests page of your workspace's repositories to help your colleagues with other pull requests where you're not listed as a reviewer.